If you’re debating staying in Allihies in Cork, you’ve landed in the right place.

 A brief history of Allihies

-Most probably due to the presence of the Copper Mines, Ahillies doesn’t seem to have fared too poorly during the famine years.
+Most likely due to the presence of the Copper Mines, Ahillies doesn’t seem to have fared too poorly during the famine years.

 The mythical history of Ireland is never far below the surface, and Ahillies is purported to hold the Children of Lir’s burial site at a location close to the village.